 **Why study this course?**

-A one'year sandwich placement or one'semester work placement module can be undertaken to give you valuable work experience.
+A one-year sandwich placement or two single-semester work placement modules can be undertaken to give you valuable work experience.

 **More about this course**